 Marketplaces have existed for centuries.
 Where once it was a main street in a small town or a mall in the suburbs, sellers benefitted from proximity to one another because they could draw customers by offering convenience and selection.
-Today, a myriad of online marketplaces fulfill that same role, aggregating large customer bases, which attracts commission paying sellers, generating flywheel scale effects which feed back into further customer acquisition.
+Today, a myriad of online marketplaces fulfill that same role, aggregating large customer bases, which attracts commission-paying sellers, generating flywheel scale effects that feed back into further customer acquisition.

 The RealReal (NASDAQ:REAL) competes with Poshmark (NASDAQ: POSH), ThredUp (NASDAQ: TDUP) and Revolve Group (NYSE: RVLV).

-Guidance for the next quarter indicates The RealReal is expecting revenue to grow 6.8% year on year to $155 million, slowing down from the 67.1% year-over-year increase in revenue the company had recorded in the same quarter last year.
-Ahead of the earnings results the analysts covering the company were estimating sales to grow 22% over the next twelve months.
+The RealReal is expecting next quarter's revenue to decline 12.3% year on year to $140 million, a reversal of the 10% year-on-year increase it recorded in the same quarter last year.
+Ahead of the earnings results, analysts covering the company were projecting sales to grow 6.4% over the next 12 months.

-As a online marketplace, The RealReal generates revenue growth both by growing the number of buyers using the platform and how much each of those buyers spends.
+As an online marketplace, The RealReal generates revenue growth by increasing both the number of users on its platform and the average order size in dollars.

-Over the last two years the number of The RealReal's paying users, a key usage metric for the company, grew 19.8% annually to 950 thousand users.
-This is a strong growth for a consumer internet company.
+Over the last two years, The RealReal's users, a key performance metric for the company, grew 18.4% annually to 954,000.
+This is solid growth for a consumer internet company.

 Revenue Per User